shawwn/llama-dl/README.md

 > I think some early results are using bad repetition penalty and/or temperature settings.
 I had to set both fairly high to get the best results.
 (Some people are also incorrectly comparing it to chatGPT/ChatGPT API which is not a good comparison.
 But that's a different problem.)
 >
 > I've had it translate, write poems, tell jokes, banter, write executable code.
 It does it all-- and all on a single card.

+**Update (12:52 PM CST)**: [@anitakirkovska](https://twitter.com/anitakirkovska) let us use their fabulous llama photo.
+If you happen to like the new header image as much as I do, be sure to check out their [AI newsletter](https://www.theprompt.io/) and their [tweets about us](https://twitter.com/anitakirkovska/status/1632447982720131074).

 ---